 Randall C. Shults, D.D.S., MA, PhD

 Dr. Randall Shults received his Doctor of Dental Surgery degree from the University of Colorado School of Dentistry and earned a certificate in orthodontics at the University of North Carolina at Chapel Hill.
 He also holds a PhD in sensory physiology.
-Since 1993, Dr. Shults has been in private practice in Wellington, FL.
-He is currently an adjunct clinical professor with the Department of Orthodontics at Nova Southeastern University College of Medicine, past President of the Palm Beach County Dental Association and former chairman of the Palm Beach County Peer Review.
+Since 1993, Dr. Shults has been in private practice at Shults Orthodontics in Wellington, FL.
+He is the past President of the Palm Beach County Dental Association and former chairman of the Palm Beach County Peer Review.
 He maintains memberships in the American Association of Orthodontics, Southern Association of Orthodontists, Florida Association of Orthodontists, South Florida Academy of Orthodontists, American Dental Association, Florida Dental Association and the Central Palm Beach County Dental Association.

 I. Lecture 1: Overview of Contemporary Orthodontics